Liamjohnston55/CS382Games/Project 3/Space SHUMP/README.md

-# Project 2 - Mission Demolition
+# Project 3 - Mission Demolition
 Liam Johnston
-800723648
+Audrey Harris

-This is my mission demolition game, I have enhanced it by adding "extra live" zones.
-These are purple areas that the ball can go through to get extra lives for each level.
+This is our Space Shump game, we have enhanced it by adding "extra live" blocks.
+These are spinning blocks that fall from the top of the map that grant extra lives.